 That being said, I’m still not buying a Tesla.

-Extending this analogy further, Elon could be the penicillin this company has desperately needed.
-He’s said that he doesn’t care about the economics, but my guess is that’s not the case.
+Extending this analogy further, Elon could be the penicillin this company desperately needs.
+He’s said that he doesn’t care about the economics, but that’s likely not the case.
 He’s staked a lot of his net worth and convinced a consortium of lenders to put up billions in loans.
 I don’t see banks taking on this type of risk without some plan to profitability.

-Second, Twitter has done nothing – zero – zilch – for its shareholders since its IPO.
+Second, since its IPO, Twitter has done nothing – zero – zilch – for its shareholders.
 Check out the chart below.
-Prior to Elon’s offer, TWTR was trading below its IPO price back in 2013.
+Before Elon’s offer, TWTR was trading below its IPO price back in 2013.
 Long-term shareholders should be kissing his feet right now for getting them back to even (ignoring inflation, cost of capital, etc.).

 Third, the memes.
-They’ve been top tier lately.
-It’s hard to rank them, but here’s one that’s certainly in the top 5.
+They’ve been top-tier lately.
+It’s hard to rank them, but here’s one in the top 5.
 I only expect these to get better as we get closer to closing.

 Enjoy the weekend…